tensorlakeai/indexify/docs/docs/getting_started.md

     -H "Content-Type: application/json" \
     -d '{
             "documents": [
-            {"text": "Indexify is amazing!", "metadata":{"topic": "llm"}},
+            {"text": "Indexify is amazing!"},
-            {"text": "Indexify is a retrieval service for LLM agents!", "metadata": {"topic": "ai"}}, {"text": "Kevin Durant is the best basketball player in the world.", "metadata": {"topic": "nba"}}
+            {"text": "Indexify is a retrieval service for LLM agents!"}, {"text": "Kevin Durant is the best basketball player in the world."}
         ]}'
     ```
 === "python"